JamesShimell/Shutta-Cognita-NextGen/_posts/2022-03-19-AddTimeline.md

 1. Open a WPBakery Frontend Editor on the page you want to modify
-2. Click the + symbol on the top menu to open the component menu
+2. Click the + symbol on the top menu to open the WPBakery component menu
 3. Navigate to the section Next-Gen
-4. Find the "CTA component" and click the option
+4. Select the option Vertical Timeline
+5. The settings box will open out add the first year and description
+6. After you fill in the first boxes another set of inputs will appear
+7. Continue until you have added all of the dates you need
+8. Click save the component will be added to the end of the page
+9. You can drag it to the right place in your page by selecting the left corner of the row

 ## Pro Tip